 Key Stage 3 students can use professional creative software applications during their projects and get the opportunity to learn some basic 3D modelling and coding skills.
 They then have the option of joining the BTEC Creative Media Production course during KS4.
 Key stage 3 students also work on cross-curricular projects in Computing, working with the Art and English departments.
 Headstart now has a green screen facility in its Media and Computing department, offering many creative possibilities for students to film against a green backdrop and then edit the footage, creating a wide range of visual effects.

-This second option allows the more creative student the option to work through media technology skills on a computer.
-They acquire knowledge in areas such as: film editing and production; cartoon and computer game production; print and media work and possible radio production.
-This looks in more detail at the different types of job and employment prospects ICT has to offer and gives students a wide range of opportunities to visit local recording studios and radio stations.
-Students can work from one diploma to the higher level offering them the opportunity the option to attain a qualification equivalent of a grade A* to C at GCSE.
+This option allows students to work through media technology skills on a computer, following a BTEC Creative Media production course.
+Throughout this course, students work through a number of creative units, covering topics such as, animation production, digital photography, video editing and digital image manipulation.
+The course also looks in more detail at the different types of job and employment prospects ICT has to offer.
+Students can work from the level one BTEC certificate to the higher level offering them the opportunity to attain a qualification equivalent of a high grade GCSE.
 Many of our students have continued on to college to study Media Technology at A level.

-ICT at Headstart allows students to incorporate skills learnt using information technology into everyday activities.
+Computing at Headstart allows students to incorporate skills learnt using information technology into everyday activities.
 The knowledge is applied to all other subjects; this promotes creativity and engagement.
-The ICT department aims to stimulate students by using innovative teaching approaches and new technology, providing all students with useful ICT skills, and the ability to work and learn independently.
+The Computing department aims to stimulate students by using innovative teaching approaches and new technology, providing all students with useful ICT skills, and the ability to work and learn independently.